 2011 was also a year of great music, with fantastic records from some of our favourite established artists and exciting early salvos from some newfound loves – and next year promises to be even better.

 We have spent the last 12 months falling in love with a host of new artists, each of which is doing something new, something exciting, something audacious, or sometimes just something really fun.
-Every day for the next couple of weeks we will be telling you about one of those artists.
-12 new acts for 2012.
+Each of our editorial staff has nominated an act they think you should be keeping an ear on next year.

 There seem to be two broad strands running through contemporary electronic music.
 In one, producers are striving for the perfect sound: the best-captured, most expertly EQ’d, roundest piece of audio achievable.
 In the other they are taking a more impressionistic, less clinical approach, in which technicalities are subordinate to feeling.